akka/akka-persistence-cassandra/docs/src/main/paradox/journal.md

 CREATE KEYSPACE IF NOT EXISTS akka WITH replication = {'class': 'NetworkTopologyStrategy', '<your_dc_name>' : 3 };
 ```

-For local testing, and the default if you enable `cassandra-plugin.journal.keyspace-autocreate` you can use the following:
+For local testing, and the default if you enable `akka.persistence.cassandra.journal.keyspace-autocreate` you can use the following:

 @@snip [journal-schema](/target/journal-keyspace.txt) { #journal-keyspace }